Membership

 Group 2: Long-Term Care/Residential Facilities (chaired by Long-Term Care Mutual Aid Plan (LTC-MAP) Steering Committee)

-Group 3: Home Health/Hospice (chaired by HopeHealth and Hospice)
+Group 3: Home Health/Hospice (chaired by PACE)

 Group 4: Outpatient Services (chaired by Rhode Island Health Center Association)